Ducktype allows all semantic inline content, along with attributes, using a single, consistent syntax.

 Inline elements start with $ followed by a name.

-Inline elements may have anbetween the name and the content.
+Inline elements may have an attribute list between the name and the content.

-Inline may contain $ followed by the entity name followed by ;.
-When used inline, entities may contain further inline markup.references.
-An entity reference is
+Inline content may contain entity references.
+An entity reference is $ followed by the entity name followed by ;.
+When used inline, entity values may contain further inline markup.

 Use a simple inline element: